|

 Scilab is an Open source software for numerical computations developed by the Scilab Team at 3DS and by academic contributors.

 Scilab has now a discourse forum https://scilab.discourse.group.
-If you need some help of just want to know what's going about Scilab click on the link, browse the actual topics, create an account, and create a new topic/question !
+If you need some help or just want to know what's going about Scilab click on the link, browse the actual topics, create an account, and create a new topic/question !

 Files (macOS)